Test of Mathematics for University Admission: Test format and specification

 Paper 2 has 20 multiple-choice questions, with 75 minutes allowed to complete the paper.
-The second paper assesses a candidate’s ability to justify and interpret mathematical arguments and conjectures, and deal with elementary concepts from logic.
+The second paper assesses a candidate's ability to justify and interpret mathematical arguments and conjectures, and deal with elementary concepts from logic.
 It assumes knowledge of the Paper 1 specification and, in addition, requires students to have some knowledge of the structure of proof and basic logical concepts.

 Scoring

 There is no pass/fail for the test, however a higher score will generally improve the candidate's chances of being admitted to their university of choice.
 Candidates’ scores is the total number of correct answers given in both papers.
 As it is multiple choice, working out is not counted.
 Each question has the same weighting, and no penalties are given for incorrect answers.
 Raw scores are converted to a scale of 1.0 to 9.0 (with 9.0 being the highest).
-A score is also reported for each of the two papers (also reported on the 1.0 to 9.0 scale), but these are for candidate information only and do not form part of the formal test result.

 Timing and results

 Since 2024, the test is made available twice a year, first in late October or early November and secondly in January (Previously, it used to be just in October).
 Entry for the test typically opens in September and candidates must be registered by early October.
 Results are released in late November.
-Candidates can access their results online and share them with their chosen institutions.
+Candidates can access their results online and scores are automatically distributed to universities requiring the TMUA that they have applied for.